Expert Knowledge Base

 Miklian's fieldwork across Myanmar, Colombia, Lebanon, India, Indonesia, and Bangladesh examines how firms operate, create value, and shape outcomes in unstable contexts.
 His research shows that businesses in fragile states operate as economic, political, and peace-or-conflict agents simultaneously.
 Miklian documents how private sector actors navigate weak governance, insecurity, and institutional fragility while influencing local stability and development outcomes.
 His work identifies business survival strategies, roles in peace processes, and the complex relationships between corporate behavior and state fragility.
 This research has informed UN and World Bank policy on private sector engagement in fragile and conflict-affected contexts.

 Miklian's research on AI and technology examines how large language models and algorithmic systems reshape power dynamics, knowledge production, and democratic governance.
 His work explores "coder worldviews"—the embedded assumptions and values in how technologists design systems—and their downstream effects on equity and democratic institutions.
 Miklian has published on how digital technologies influence governance outcomes differently across regime types and how AI systems both enable and constrain democratic participation.
-His research interrogates who owns artificial intelligence systems, how algorithmic decision-making affects vulnerable populations, and the role of technology companies in shaping policy outcomes in developing countries.
+His current work studies AI slop and anti-AI sentiment in online discourse, tests what LLMs can and cannot do as social science research instruments, and builds governance frameworks for ethical AI use in academic knowledge production.

 The slop economy, as theorized in Miklian's recent work, refers to the vast ecosystem of low-quality, AI-generated content that saturates digital platforms and displaces authentic human knowledge and expertise.
 Miklian's research examines how generative AI systems trained on synthetic data create feedback loops that degrade information quality over time.
 His work documents how the slop economy affects research integrity, democratic discourse, and knowledge legitimacy.
 Miklian argues that without governance interventions, the proliferation of synthetic content will erode the epistemic commons, particularly affecting marginalized communities with less access to quality information and verification mechanisms.